 Connecting and Leading Online: A New Workshop Series

-If you are looking to minimize the frustration and maximize the value of online meetings and events, join us!
-You will learn ways to leverage technology to create highly engaging and unique online experiences that will help colleagues and stakeholder groups to connect and collaborate.
+At September and October sessions, Minnesota county participants explored new strategies to minimize the frustration and maximize the value of online meetings and events.
+They learned ways to leverage technology to create highly engaging and unique experiences to help others connect and collaborate.

 Part 1: Stepping into Online Engagement